2021 Camp Next: Sunday August 15

-- Answering the “why you” question: why should we select you, hire you or listen to you?
+- Answer the “why you” question: why should we select you or listen to you?

-- Quickly preparing comments so you don’t miss the moment
+- Quickly prepare comments so you don’t miss the moment

-- Combating nerves that get in the way of your message
+- Reduce anxiety that can get in the way of your message

-- Reducing or eliminating saying to yourself “I should have said…“
+- Reduce or eliminate saying to yourself “I should have said…”

 - Table etiquette so you can focus on your message not which fork to use